rmakarovv/NLP_S23/README.md

 * The code in python notebook is self-explanatory and ready to run, after installing the requirements.

-* The code should be run in Google Colab, otherwise, you need to replace '!gdown' command with the files that are located in the directory 'data'
+* The code should be run in Google Colab, otherwise, you need to replace '!gdown' command with the files that are located in the directory 'data'.
+One of the files is too big to upload.
+It can be found by the following link: https://drive.google.com/uc?id=1Ej9AAef7xLi5xhMo5BN-qPQGeYHwTZ6O